otectus/nexus_client/docs/source/functions.rst

 	[{"request": {"cmd": "send_email"}, "result": "OK.
 Email sent: Why do we tell actors to 'break a leg?'
 Because every play has a cast!"}]

-With this flow you can use both forms - API provider JSON schema and PyGPT schema - to define and execute commands and functions in the application.
+With this flow you can use both forms - API provider JSON schema and Nexus schema - to define and execute commands and functions in the application.
 They will cooperate with each other and you can use them interchangeably.